Station Assignment with Reallocation

-We study a dynamic allocation problem that arises in various scenarios where mobile clients joining and leaving have to communicate with static stations via radio transmissions.
+We study a dynamic allocation problem that arises in various scenarios where mobile clients joining and leaving the system have to communicate with static stations via radio transmissions.
 Restrictions are a maximum delay, or laxity, between consecutive client transmissions and a maximum bandwidth that a station can share among its clients.
-Clients are assigned to stations so that every client transmits under those restrictions.
-We consider reallocation algorithms, where clients are revealed at its arrival time, the departure time is unknown until they leave, and clients may be reallocated to another station, but at a cost determined by the laxity We present negative results for related previous protocols that motivate the study; we introduce new protocols that expound trade-offs between station usage and reallocation cost; we prove theoretically bounds on our performance metrics; and we show through simulations that, for realistic scenarios, our protocols behave even better than our theoretical guarantees.
+We study the problem of assigning clients to stations so that every client transmits to some station, satisfying those restrictions.
+We consider reallocation algorithms, where clients are revealed at its arrival time, the departure time is unknown until they leave, and clients may be reallocated to another station, but at a cost proportional to the reciprocal of the client’s laxity.
+We present negative results for previous related protocols that motivate the study; we introduce new protocols that expound trade-offs between station usage and reallocation cost; we determine experimentally a classification of the clients attempting to balance those opposite goals; we prove theoretically bounds on our performance metrics; and we show through simulations that, for realistic scenarios, our protocols behave much better than our theoretical guarantees.

 First Page Number

 Last Page Number

 Halper, Austin; Mosteiro, Miguel A.; Rossikova, Yulia; and Wong, Prudence W.H., "Station Assignment with Reallocation" (2019).
 Kean Publications.
 1363.